IoT Sensor Data Ingestion & Time-Series Synchronization

 ) -> AsyncGenerator[List[TelemetryPayload], None]:

-"""Production-grade async validator with size- and time-bounded batching.
+"""Async validator with clock-drift correction and size/time-bounded batching.

 Flushes whenever the batch fills OR ``flush_interval_sec`` elapses since the